JavokhirbekMirzaakbarov/SOFTWARE-DESIGN-AND-ALGORITHMS/docs/3-building-blocks-of-oop-part-2/hometask.md

 ### Consumable

-The `Consumable` class describes those items that can be eaten by the player. `Consumable`s can be marked as consumed, and can be spoiled.
-These properties are stored in the instance variables `isConsumed` and `isSpoiled`, respectively.
+The `Consumable` class describes items that can be consumed. `Consumable`s also can be spoiled.
+This information is stored in the instance variables `isConsumed` and `isSpoiled`, respectively.
 A newly-created `Consumable` object should have its `isConsumed` field set to false.
 - `use()`: For a `Consumable` with the name of "bread" that has already been consumed, should return the following:
   ```
   "There is nothing left of the bread to consume."